 My default mode is to look for error.
 I have been a perfectionist my whole life, and so my sharp eyes examine carefully to spot flaws.
 I easily see what’s wrong, what’s ugly, what doesn’t work.
-This mistake-radar serves me well as an editor and writer; it’s less helpful as a mom, a wife, a friend.
+This mistake-radar serves me well as an editor and writer.
+It’s less helpful as a mom, a wife, and a friend.

 In his book Practicing Affirmation: God-Centered Praise of Those Who Are Not God, Sam Crabtree makes an unconventional argument: “We rob God of praise by not pointing out His reflection in the people he has knit together in his image.”

 Failing to affirm people, being hyper-critical instead of encouraging, is not only hurtful to them but dishonoring to God.
 He has created every one of us in His image.
 And those He has redeemed are walking around with His very Spirit living inside them.
 If I cannot see something to celebrate and praise, I am believing the lie that He is not at work in His beloved children.
 I am blind.